Part-time jobs while studying

 Finding part-time jobs while studying

-You will find part-time jobs advertised in our CareerHub portal.
+You'll find part-time jobs advertised in our CareerHub portal.

 Read our Guide to looking for a part-time job with many clickable links to employers.

-The Careers Advisers have appointments available to review CVs, application forms and provide with advice for interviews.
+The Careers Advisers have appointments available to review CVs, application forms and provide advice for interviews.
 These can be booked through CareerHub.

-We also have regular drop-in clinics in the Campus Life Lounge, on Level 1 of the George Moore Building, details of which can be found in the events section of CareerHub.
+We also have regular drop-in clinics in the Campus Life Lounge, on Level 1 of the George Moore building, details of which can be found in the events section of CareerHub.